rantahar/introduction-to-mpi/_episodes/12-profiling.md

 - "Use a profiler to find bottlenecks and hotspots and diagnose problems."
 keypoints:
 - "Use a profiler to find the most important functions and concentrate on those."
-- "The Profiler needs to understand MPI.
+- "The profiler needs to understand MPI.
 Your cluster probably has one."
 - "If a lot of time is spent in communication, maybe it can be rearranged."
 ---

 ## Profiling

-Profilers help you find out where the program is spending it's time and pinpoint places where optimising it makes sense.
+Profilers help you find out where the program is spending its time and pinpoint places where optimising it makes sense.
 In this lesson we will use Scalasca, but many other profilers exist.
-Scalasca is specifically an MPI profiler, it will give you information on communication efficiency and bottlenecks.
+Scalasca is specifically an MPI profiler; it will give you information on communication efficiency and bottlenecks.

 Scalasca is an open source application developed by three German research centers.
 For more information check the [project website](http://scalasca.org).

 It is used together with the [Score-P](https://www.vi-hps.org/projects/score-p/) utility, the Cube library and the Cube viewer.
-Since it is open source, you can install it on user level on any HPC cluster that does not already have it.
+Since it is open source, you can install it in your home directory on any HPC cluster that does not already have it.
-The process is as described in [setup](setup), but you need to add --prefix=$HOME/scalasca/ to the ./configure command to install in your home folder.
+The process is as described in [setup](setup), but you need to add `--prefix=$HOME/scalasca/` to the `./configure` command to install in your home folder.

 ### Summary profile